amitspk/project-x/SelfLearning/docs/troubleshooting/FIX_NETWORK_ERROR.md

 ## Problem

 ```
-WARN: a network with name blog-qa-network exists but was not created by compose.
+WARN: a network with name fyi-widget-network exists but was not created by compose.
 Set `external: true` to use an existing network
 ```